harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   For information on using the expressions, go to [Strategy](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables/#strategy).

-- You can now migrate Services with Helm charts from Helm repository-stored Artifacts from CG to NG.
+- You can now migrate services with Helm charts from Helm repository-stored artifacts from CG to NG.
 This will help in migrations.
 This feature is behind the feature flag `CDS_HELM_MULTIPLE_MANIFEST_SUPPORT_NG`.
 (CDS-73894)

 - Harness has introduced restrictions on the depth of nesting in execution pipelines to enhance system stability.
 Now, a node execution will not be allowed if it exceeds 25 levels of nesting.
 The 25th level refers to the node being the 25th child starting from the root node `pipeline`.
 (CDS-75249)